Onuchin-Artem/Share-bikes/README.md

 Share-bikes
 ===========

-Solution for Kaggle "Bike Sharing Demand" challenge.
+There will be solution for Kaggle "Bike Sharing Demand" challenge.

 https://www.kaggle.com/c/bike-sharing-demand